5 Ways To Connect With Students This Fall (And Increase Sales)

 If you’re looking for a direct approach to interact with students, consider hiring some student ambassadors.
 The beginning of the school year is all about meeting new people and connecting with them.
 As students are out and about exploring the campus and meeting with potential clubs and groups to join, make sure your ambassadors are there to promote your business.
 A student is more likely to speak with the ambassador or sample a product if it’s being presented by one of their peers.
 You should also look at working with social influencers.
 There are plenty of students with significant social media followings.
 By utilizing them to promote your product online, you can connect with thousands of potential customers in the area.

-If you want to make sure your business is reaching Queens and St Lawrence students, our team at Kingston Webworks can help.
+If you want to make sure your business is reaching Queens and St Lawrence students, our team at Webworks can help.
 Feel free to reach out to us today and set up a time for a free 30-minute consultation.
-We’d be happy to meet with you and discuss how we can help you take advantage of the back to school season.
+We’d be happy to meet with you and discuss how we can help you take advantage of the back-to-school season.